aditya-vs/aditya-vs.github.io/_pages/about.md

 ---

 ## About Me
 I am a [Prime Minister's Research Fellow](https://pmrf.in/) in the Department of Electrical Communication Engineering, [Indian Institute of Science](https://iisc.ac.in/), where I am being advised by [Prof. Himanshu Tyagi](https://ece.iisc.ac.in/~htyagi/).
-Before starting my PhD in 2019, I completed my M.Tech (Research) in the Department of Electrical Engineering, Indian Institute of Science, under the supervision of [Prof. Kunal Narayan Chaudhury](https://sites.google.com/site/kunalnchaudhury/).
+Before starting my PhD in 2019, I completed my M.Tech (Research) in the Department of Electrical Engineering, Indian Institute of Science, under the supervision of [Prof. Kunal N. Chaudhury](https://sites.google.com/site/kunalnchaudhury/).

 **Research:** My research interests lie in statistics, information theory, and optimization.
 Currently, I am working on problems in information-constrained statistical inference.

 **Email:** adityavs [at] iisc [dot] ac [dot] in

 ## Publications
-- **On Uniquely Registrable Networks** [[ArXiv]](https://arxiv.org/abs/1906.09714)
+- **On Uniquely Registrable Networks** [[arXiv]](https://arxiv.org/abs/1906.09714)
 Aditya Vikram Singh, Kunal N. Chaudhury
 IEEE Transactions on Network Science and Engineering (2019)
 Oral presentation at [ICASSP 2019](https://ieeexplore.ieee.org/document/8682680)